grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 };
 ```

-This syntax means that if I rearrange the order of messages sent to `Channel` in the implementation of the `ApplyTo()` method from this one:
+The consequence is that if I rearrange the order of the messages sent to `Channel` in the implementation of the `ApplyTo()` method from this one:

 ```csharp
 public void Dispatch(byte[] data)